Stop silver from tarnishing - Restore, Polish, Protect

 ProtectaClear® in Natural Gloss is the coating for silverware.

-However for high touch items our CrobialCoat™ combines our ProtectaClear® coating with Microban technology for metal protection and antimicrobial protection.
+For high touch items our CrobialCoat™ combines our ProtectaClear® coating with Microban technology for metal protection and antimicrobial protection.
 This is the coating for silverware that is handled by staff and the public; anywhere people will touch and transfer bacteria.
 All of our coatings are heat resistant up to 260 – 285 degrees centigrade.
 The coatings will gas off at about 350 degrees centigrade.

 ProtectaClear® is easy to apply; you can either wipe the coating on with an applicator pad or use a natural bristle brush to paint it on.